MRI & Open MRI in Orange County

 Can I eat before an MRI?

-Many MRI exams do not require fasting, but instructions depend on the body part and whether contrast is ordered.
+Many MRI exams don’t require fasting, but instructions depend on the body part and whether contrast is ordered.
 Follow the instructions given when scheduling.

 Is MRI safe if I have an implant?